 Gain Share.
 In addition to the revenue we derive from our design-to-silicon yield solutions, many of our solution implementation contracts provide that we will receive revenue that varies based on the value we create for our customers.
 To date, we have determined this value based on our customers' actual yield improvements relative to a negotiated yield target, or baseline, for specified products or processes.
-This target is typically based on the customer's projected yield without our solutions.
+This solutions.
 We refer to these value-based fees as gain share.
 We have historically determined gain share fees: